BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 Here I'll give a fuller picture of von Neumann's work in physics, rather than just a sampling.
 That's in part because physics is a more part of the public consciousness than is mathematics (Einstein is universally famous, Grothendieck is not), and in part for a contrastive sense of scale.
 In terms of scale, see the note at the end of this section stating that the scale of his work in physics was much smaller than the scale of his work in mathematics.
-And as you'll see, the scale of his work in physics was immense.
+And as you'll see, the scale (and importance) of his work in physics was immense.

 <blockquote>
 Von Neumann was the first to establish a rigorous mathematical framework for quantum mechanics, known as the Dirac–von Neumann axioms, in his influential 1932 work <i>Mathematical Foundations of Quantum Mechanics</i><sup>1</sup>.